⚠️ CAUTION — With Conditions — Coconut

 ✅ Reality: Cooking changes texture and can reduce some compounds, but the core concern with coconut — primarily its effect on digestion or specific organ systems — often persists.
 Cooking also does not neutralise toxic compounds like thiosulfates (onion/garlic family) or oxalates.
 Check the preparation guide in this article carefully.

-"When Indian pet parents ask me about coconut, the most important thing I tell them is to focus on preparation and quantity, not just safety classification.
+"With coconut, the factors that matter most are preparation and quantity — not just the safety rating.
 A 'safe' or 'caution' label is only the start; portion size and frequency matter more.
 Start from the katori amounts above and let your dog's reaction set the final portion."

 Sources & References